What will my Abdominoplasty / Tummy Tuck Scar look like?

 - other factors your Surgeon will discuss

-Tummy Tuck Scar treatments and certain skin products can sometimes help to minimise your surgical scars over time.
+Tummy Tuck (Abdominoplasty) Scar treatments and certain skin products can sometimes help to minimise your surgical scars over time.

 When possible, incisions are typically made in areas where they are less likely to be clearly noticeable.
-Even so, there may be certain things that can be done to help the scar heal better (meaning, less visible or less noticeable over time).
+Even so, there may be certain things that can be done to help the scar heal (meaning, less visible or less noticeable over time).

-Scar management strategies may be highly recommended by your Specialist Plastic Surgeon in Melbourne; several treatments may be required and it can take up to 2 years to see the final scar results after having a Tummy Tuck procedure.
+Scar management strategies may be highly recommended by your Specialist Plastic Surgeon in Melbourne; several treatments may be required and it can take up to 2 years to see the final scar results after having a Tummy Tuck (Abdominoplasty) procedure.

 Depending on your chosen procedure and scar formation and healing processes, there are a number of scar treatments available to you following your surgery, should this be recommended by your Plastic Surgeon.